Loader

 Sep 21, 2022

 Transmitted to humans through the bite of a mosquito, chikungunya is a viral disease that is characterised by symptoms including severe joint pain and fever.
 Chikungunya is caused by the bite of a female mosquito that is carrying the chikungunya virus.
 It cannot be transmitted from person to person but at times is known to have been transmitted through contact with an infected person’s blood as well.
-Infection from the chikungunya virus is rarely fatal, but its symptoms can get quite severe, lasting for long periods of time.
+Infection from the chikungunya virus is rarely fatal, but chikungunya symptoms can get quite severe, lasting for long periods of time.

-The Causes of Chikungunya
+Causes of Chikungunya

 The Aedes Aegypti and Aedes Albopictus mosquitoes are the two types of mosquitoes that are the main causes of chikungunya transmission.
 If the mosquito bites an infected person, it can transmit the virus to a healthy person through its bite.
 The Aedes Aegypti is mostly found in tropical countries, while Aedes Albopictus can be found in different parts of the world due to its ability to survive in different climatic conditions.